 UCL stands for ulnar collateral ligament, and it helps stabilize the inside of your elbow.
 The UCL is often stressed with repetitive overhead throwing (think baseball pitchers).
 It can also be disrupted with an elbow dislocation or fracture.
 Physical therapy helps regain mobility and strength of the elbow to protect and reinforce the joint.

 Common Hand Injuries that Physical Therapists Treat

 This injury involves painful thumb movement because of tendon irritation.
 It can be very painful and persistent.
 De Quervain’s is unusually common in new mothers within the first year of childbirth.
 It’s also common in those who perform repetitive movements of the hand such as typing and crafting.

 What Causes Elbow Pain?

 Shoulder weakness predisposes joints down the arm to overuse injury due to compensatory motions.
 This is often the case for people who carry things often, including servers and mechanics.
 We see compensatory injuries resulting from core weakness as well, often in throwing athletes.
 Inefficient movement patterns that rely on the strength of an extremity alone will inevitably cause stress on joints like the elbow.
-Poor technique can have you injured quick, sometimes resulting in surgeries like the Tommy John surgery.
+Poor technique can have you injured quick, sometimes resulting in surgeries like the Tommy John surgery for baseball pitchers.